aws-samples/aws-cdk-examples/java/lambda-cron/README.md

 You can use your IDE to write code and unit tests, but you will need to use the CDK toolkit if you wish to synthesize/deploy stacks.

+## Testing

+To test this app after building, run `mvn test`.
+This will run two testing files, each with 5 tests.
+Tests in `OldLambdaCronStackTest.java` are legacy tests that require an additional file, `TestUtils.java`, to run. `LambdaCronStackTest.java` is the newest version that depends on the CDK [Assertions](https://docs.aws.amazon.com/cdk/api/latest/java/index.html) module.
+The API in the Assertions module replaces the need to write a `TestUtils` class and allows you to focus on writing robust tests for your CDK app.

 ## CDK Toolkit

 The [`cdk.json`](./cdk.json) file in the root of this repository includes